Farm Resource Specialist

 Job includes office and outdoor environment with the ability to work outside in all kinds of field conditions and weather.
 This is a full-time position consisting of 40 hours/week.
 Position will require some work on weekends and/or after regularly scheduled work hours.
-PCD offers the option to teleworkas long as employees demonstrate the ability to work independently in a productive manner.
+PCD offers the option to telework for up to four days per week if employees can work independently and productively.
 Depending on qualifications of the successful applicant, in-person training may be required up to three times per week for the first six months of employment at the PCD office in Puyallup.

 Licenses, Certificates & Other Requirements